 The BoD, in its supervisory function, periodically, and at least annually, reviews the principles of the Remuneration Policy and is responsible for its implementation.
-As per the requirements of Directive DI144-2014-14, the Risk Committee and the Nomination, Remuneration and Corporate Governance Committee ("NRCGC"), shall assist the BoD in examining the incentives provided to all staff through the remuneration policies and procedures set by the Company.
+As per the requirements of Directive DI144-2014-14, the Risk Committee, shall assist the BoD in examining the incentives provided to all staff through the remuneration policies and procedures set by the Company.